radoslawsmoronski/portfolio/README.md

 - Additionally, there's a "Contacts" section for editing icons and content.

 # Website configuration
 Configuration is done through the appsettings file and ApplicationDbContext in portfolio.DataAccess/Data.
+After the configuration you have to do migration.

 ### appsettings